geanders/noaastormevents/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-* The previous version of this package was archived on CRAN because it requires a package that was archived by CRAN.
-That package dependency (hurricaneexposure) has now been updated and is again available on CRAN.
-The noaastormevent package has been updated to require the latest version of that dependency package.
+* This package has been updated in this version to remove a dependency on a package that is being archived on CRAN (`htmltab`)
 * This package suggests a package in a non-mainstream repository (a drat repository).
 On the Windows build, this results in the NOTE "Package suggested but not available for checking".
 * The Windows build lists some possibly mis-spelled words in DESCRIPTION.
 We have confirmed that these words are spelled correctly.